What Is Zantac Used For?

 How to Take Zantac

-Patients typically take prescription ranitidine two to four times a day.
+Patients typically take prescription ranitidine two to four times a day depending on the condition being treated, according to the prescribing information.
 People take OTC ranitidine tablets one or twice a day.
 Zantac can be taken with or without food.

 Effervescent tablets or granules should be dissolved in a full glass of water, about six to eight ounces, before drinking.